 So, to spare my dad all the pain, I found a part-time evening job at Vanguard for one and half years, giving me time to pad my bank account while I traded stocks during the day out of an office with a college buddy who had recently left Merrill Lynch.

 Luckily, my dad ended up supporting my career 110%.
-Had it not been for the defining moment of my dad introducing me to Peter Lynch, I’m not quite sure if I would have become a full-time investor, played a role in outing fraud or even been actively involved in the stock market.
+Had it not been for the defining moment of my dad introducing me to Peter Lynch and stock investing, I’m not quite sure if I would have become a full-time investor, played a role in outing fraud or even been actively involved in the stock market.
 I was hooked from the moment I read the first page of “One Up on Wall Street”.
 So, I can attest that Gladwell’s hierarchy was probably relevant for me.

 I guess the reason I’m writing this letter to you is to remind you to think about some of the defining positive moments in your life.
-It might change your perspective on life for a day or two, or possibly convince you to retool aspects of your life, allowing you to gravitate to an environment that will be conducive to your success.
+It might change your perspective on life for a day or two, or possibly convince you to retool aspects of your life, allowing you to gravitate to an environment that will be conducive to your success in stock investing.

 If you are not sure what being Premium Member means, our services include:

 - Model Portfolios